 HREM 2021 promises to deliver an exciting and informative program.
 The program will feature keynote speakers, invited speakers and panel discussions delivered by leading experts in their respective fields.
 The 2-day program will brings together leading medical professionals from a variety of medical disciplinarians from across the Nation.
-The final program will announce soon.
-Stay tuned!

 The program will focus on clinical competence in diagnosis and treatment of high risk conditions as well as instruct in strategies to avoid the legal ramifications of these adverse events.